 - The ship is sinking - this happens because its Density too high.
 The Density of the Active Body can be tweaked from the original object's Phoenix Properties.

 - The Center of Mass Gizmo is above the ship's deck, right at the base of the middle mast - this is causing the ship to tilt to the side.
 Instead of relying on the Active Body Solver to guess the correct position for the Center of Mass gizmo, its position can be overridden from the Phoenix Properties of the original object and tweaked manually.

 The original geometry's visibility will be set to Bounding Box, and the duplicate will be shown in the Viewport instead.

 When tweaking the Phoenix Properties of an object, take extra care to select the original, source object, rather than the clone.
 Existing clones are deleted when a simulation is re-started, thus any changes made in the Phoenix Properties window of the clone are lost.

-To tweak the Density of the Active Body, select the original geometry and open the Attribute Editor.
-Under the Shape node, open the Extra Phoenix FD Attributes rollout.
+To tweak the Density of the Active Body, right mouse button click on the original object and bring up the Phoenix Properties.